Jon A. Leydens

 - Mass Media Studies

-Dr. Leydens has also taught a graduate course for engineers and scientists (Academic Publishing) as well as the undergraduate courses Writing Proposals, Nature and Human Values, and EPICS I (a first-year engineering design course that emphasizes communication and teamwork).
-Other past classes included Media and the Environment and Advanced Science Communication.
+Dr. Leydens has also taught a graduate course for engineers and scientists (Academic Publishing) as well as the undergraduate courses Writing Proposals, Nature and Human Values, and Design I (a first-year engineering design course that emphasizes communication and teamwork).
+Other past classes included Rhetoric of Science/Scientific Controversies, Media and the Environment and Advanced Science Communication.

 During his first seven years at Mines, Dr. Leydens wore three administrative hats: chair of the campus Writing Across the Curriculum (WAC) Committee, Writing Center Director, and Coordinator of First-Year Writing.
 He has also served on multiple HASS, CSM, and national committees.